sunjay/wolf-asm/docs.md

 ### Memory

-* `mfhi dest` - copies the value in the `hi` register into the given destination register
-* `mflo dest` - copies the value in the `lo` register into the given destination register
 * `mov dest, source` - copies data between registers or assigns a value to a register
 * `load{1,2,4,8} dest, loc` or `loadu{1,2,4,8} dest, loc` - loads a value from